-If you're anything like me, you found (or are finding) the whole baby registry process completely overwhelming.
+If you're anything like me, you've found -- or are finding -- the whole baby registry process to be completely overwhelming.
 You don't know the first thing about baby gear, having never produced a human before.
 If you're honest, you aren't really confident you know the difference between a onesie and a romper...if they are, in fact, different things.
-But, a few frantic google searches later ("baby registry checklist"..."best baby registry checklist".."baby registry tips") plus a few email cries for help to more experienced mom-friends and you're all set.
+But, a few frantic Google searches later, plus a few email cries for help to more experienced mom-friends, and you're all set.
 From big ticket items like a crib and stroller to smaller items like cute outfits and nursery decor, your registry list is long and thorough!
 You even remembered the practical stuff like a snot sucker (who knew?) and a baby thermometer.
-Now it's time to sit back, relax and wait for baby to come, right?
+Now it's time to sit back, relax, and wait for baby to arrive, right?

 Baby Registry Tips

-Well, sort of.
+...well, sort of.
 Following the above steps got me a pretty awesome registry and subsequently a pretty phenomenal haul of adorable and useful baby gear from my wonderful friends and family.
-I had ALMOST everything I need when my daughter made her appearance.
-But, then she arrived and those small, overlooked items were immediately and glaringly obvious.
-I am mildly ashamed to admit that on our first day home from the hospital I sent my almost-equally-exhausted husband on a frantic search throughout the city for a few of these overlooked items.
+I had ALMOST everything I needed when my daughter made her appearance.
+When she arrived, though, those small, overlooked items were immediately and glaringly obvious.
+I am mildly ashamed to admit that on our first day home from the hospital, I sent my almost-equally-exhausted husband on a frantic search throughout the city for a few of these items.

-In order to spare you (or your loving hubbie) this last minute quest, Ecocentric Mom has compiled a list of the 10 commonly-forgotten (based on our unscientific sample) Day 1 Baby and new-momma essentials.
+In order to spare you -- or your loving partner -- this last minute quest, we've compiled a list of the 10 commonly-forgotten Day 1 Baby and New Mama essentials.
 If it's not too late, use these Baby Registry Tips to round out your wishlist.
 If that ship has sailed, read on to see how you can get totally ready for baby's big arrival with a bit of online shopping:

 1. Scratch mittens

-Oh, you have baby nail clippers you say?
-Good luck with that.
+You have baby nail clippers, you say?
+Unfortunately, they won't be enough.
 Taking a sharp object anywhere near your days-old infant will seem like the worst idea ever when you're facing the prospect.
 It takes a mix of courage and skill that a sharpshooter would envy.
 Don't do it, mama.
 To handle the shockingly long daggers on your precious baby's fingers, we recommend covering those lil' hands with some cute mittens.
 You can work up your courage to give baby a mani later on.
-There are some super-cute organic cotton mittens that we love like these and these.
-There are also some great ones on Etsy if you want to work a little harder - or (spoiler alert) you can wait for the January 2015 Ecocentric Mom Pregnancy Box!
+There are some super cute organic cotton mittens that we love like these and these.
+There are also some great ones on Etsy if you want to work a little harder -- or (spoiler alert), you can wait for the January 2015 Ecocentric Mom Pregnancy Box!

 2. Baby Hairbrush